 Stop feeding your dog oranges at once if you notice any unusual behavior.
 Even if your dog loves oranges and shows no signs of adverse reactions, limit his intake of oranges and of all treats to no more than 10 percent of his daily calories.
 Limiting his treat intake can help prevent digestive upset and weight gain.

 Not all dogs enjoy the tart taste of an orange.
 Other dogs will eat anything you put in front of them, including both the fruit and the orange peel.
-Orange peels are not toxic, however they can be rough on your dog’s digestive tract, so vets generally recommend keeping orange peels out of your dog’s reach.
+Orange peels are not toxic, however they can become lodged in your dog’s digestive tract, causing an obstruction and requiring surgery to correct.
+It’s best to keep oranges out of your dog’s reach for those reasons.

 Find out more about which fruits and vegetables make great snacks for dogs by watching the video below.